 Playa Zipolite is known as a clothing optional beach and it’s perfect for relaxing in a hammock on the sand.
 Nearby San Agustinillo Beach is known for it’s boutique hotels, beachfront restaurants, and beginner surf spots.

-This travel guide will fill you in on two wonderful beaches near the more popular Playa Mazunte: Zipolite Beach (known for being nudist-friendly) and San Agustinillo Beach.
+This travel guide will fill you in on two wonderful beaches near the more popular Mazunte Beach: Zipolite Beach and San Agustinillo Beach.